CognitiveScale/cortex-fabric-examples/jdbc-example/README.md

 #### Prerequisites:
 * Docker daemon running
 * Cortex CLI configured to target Cortex DCI
-* Jar build of https://github.com/CognitiveScale/cortex-cdata-plugin in lib directory (included)
+* Jar build of https://github.com/CognitiveScale/cortex-cdata-plugin in lib directory (Already included in this example `lib` directory)
-* CDATA driver jars are available in Cortex Managed Content.
-Add any required JDBC driver jar to classpath by any of the below methods
+* Cortex 6.3 onwards, CDATA driver jars are already preloaded in DCI and available in `shared` project's Cortex Managed Content under reserved key prefix `.cortex/cdata/`
+* Prior to Cortex 6.3, user need to add CData driver jars, same as other JDBC driver jars
   > Add to build.gradle

   > Copy to project's lib directory

-  > Upload to Cortex managed content in `shared` project with key `.cortex/cdata/<driver_class_name>`
+  > Upload to Cortex managed content in `shared` project
   > (discouraged as this required instrumentation to add jar to classpath at runtime)
-  > To use this run application wit javaagent
+  > To use this run application with javaagent

-* Cortex Connection created in the Cortex DCI (in the project where we will deploy the Skill)
 * **For CDATA Connections:**
-    * CDATA license keys installed.
+    * CDATA license keys are already installed in Cortex DCI.
 Check OEM Key and product checksum configured in `shared` project Secret (`cdata-oem-key` and `cdata-prdct-checksum`Secrets)
+    * Get CDATA driver class name:
+      * Get it from CDATA documentation.
+Example for BigQuery https://cdn.cdata.com/help/DBG/jdbc/pg_connectionj.htm.
+Or,
+      * For Cortex 6.3 onwards, driver name can be listed through Cortex CLI.
+Example for BigQuery `cortex content list --project shared --profile cvsgke --query "[?contains(Key,'**bigquery**')].Key"` and copy value excluding key prefix `.cortex/cdata/`, like `cdata.jdbc.googlebigquery.GoogleBigQueryDriver`
-    * Plugin properties JSON prepared as per CDATA documentation and saved as Secret in the project
+    * Plugin properties JSON prepared as per CDATA documentation and saved as Secret in the project.
+This will be used while creating connection later.
-      > Follow (CDATA JDBC doc)[https://cdn.cdata.com/help/OWG/jdbc/pg_JDBCconnectcode.htm] of respective database to get driver class name, JDBC URL and prepare plugin properties
-      > For example BigQuery has `cdata.jdbc.googlebigquery.GoogleBigQueryDriver` driver class
-      >
-      > BigQuery plugin properties JSON example (on Workload Identity k8s cluster with permissions to execute BigQuery queries): `{"AuthScheme": "GCPInstanceAccount", "ProjectId": "fabric-qa", "DatasetId": "covid19_weathersource_co"}`
+      > BigQuery plugin properties JSON example (on Workload Identity enabled k8s cluster with permissions to execute BigQuery queries): `{"AuthScheme": "GCPInstanceAccount", "ProjectId": "fabric-qa", "DatasetId": "covid19_weathersource_co"}` Update `ProjectId` and `DatasetId`
-      >
+      > Build connection properties from CDATA docs for respective database https://cdn.cdata.com/help/DBG/jdbc/pg_connectionj.htm
       > List of supported databases https://cdn.cdata.com/help/

+* Create Cortex Connection of type `JDBC CDATA` or `JDBC Generic` in the Cortex DCI (in the project where we will deploy the Skill)

-> This is based on https://sparkjava.com to serve HTTP server. `Main.Java` setts up the route and runs the server.
+> This Cortex Skill is based on https://sparkjava.com to serve HTTP server. `Main.Java` sets up the route and runs the server.

 > `Example` is the interface to plug different JDBC based frameworks.
 For example Hikari connection pool (HikariExample) and Hibernate (HibernateExample)
 > Default is HikariExample, edit Main.java to use HibernateExample.
 HibernateExample comes with example entity class `Employee` mapped, update this class for desired entities and Hibernate configuration.